-- Students must achieve a GPA of 2.0 ("C") or higher in PSYC 261, PSYC 262 and successfully complete of PSYC 263. - The program must be completed within two years.
+- Students must achieve a GPA of 2.0 ("C") or higher in PSYC 261, PSYC 262 and successfully complete of PSYC 263, to be eligible for an Advanced Diploma in Childhood Developmental Psychopathology. - The program must be completed within two years.